kurson95/miniSerialMonitor/README.md

 make
 ```

-You can also download precompiled appimage from releases.
+You can also download precompiled appimage from [release](https://github.com/kurson95/miniSerialMonitor/tags) page